tkw1536/OpenMath-JSON/README.md

 ## The Encoding

 The actual encoding can be found in [src/schema/openmath.d.ts](src/schema//openmath.d.ts).
 It is implemented as a set of TypeScript Definitions.
-This makes it extremely easy to use in existing TypeScript projects.

-For use in other languages, it can be compiled into a [JSON Schema](http://json-schema.org).
+It can also be compiled into a [JSON Schema](http://json-schema.org), for easy validation.
 This is achieved using [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).

-If [yarn](https://yarnpkg.com/en/) is installed locally, this can be automatically achieved using:
+If [yarn](https://yarnpkg.com/en/) is installed locally, you can run:

 ```bash
 # To install ts-json-schema-generator